wso2-attic/ballerina-integrator/README.md

     return updateStatus;
 }

-public function retrieveById (string employeeID) (json) {
+public function retrieveById (int employeeID) (json) {
     endpoint<sql:ClientConnector> employeeDataBase {
         sqlConnection;
     }

+    // Prepare the sql string with employee data as parameters sql:Parameter para1 = {sqlType:sql:Type.INTEGER, value:employeeID};
+    sql:Parameter[] params = [para1];
-    string sqlString = "SELECT * FROM EMPLOYEES WHERE EmployeeID = '" + employeeID + "'";
+    string sqlString = "SELECT * FROM EMPLOYEES WHERE EmployeeID = ?";

-    // Retrieve employee data by invoking call action defined in ballerina sql connector var dataTable = employeeDataBase.call(sqlString, null, null);
+    // Retrieve employee data by invoking call action defined in ballerina sql connector var dataTable = employeeDataBase.call(sqlString, params, null);
     // Convert the sql data table into JSON using type conversion var jsonReturnValue, _ = <json>dataTable;
     return jsonReturnValue;
 }
 ```

-The `endpoint` keyword in ballerina refers to a connection with remote service, in this case, the remote service is MySQL database. `employee database` is the reference name for the SQL endpoint.
-This endpoint is initialized with the  SQL connection.
-The rest of the code is just preparing SQL queries and executing them by calling `update` action in `ballerina.data.sql` package. finally, the status of the SQL operation is returned as a JSON file.
+The `endpoint` keyword in ballerina refers to a connection with remote service, in this case, the remote service is MySQL database. `employeeDataBase` is the reference name for the SQL endpoint.
+The endpoint is initialized with an SQL connection.
+The rest of the code is just preparing SQL queries and executing them by calling `update` action in `ballerina.data.sql` package.
+Finally, the status of the SQL operation is returned as a JSON file.

 ## <a name="testing"></a> Testing